Difference Between Psychosis and Neurosis: A Clear Guide to Two Often-Confused Mental States

 - Disorganised thinking or speech

 Psychosis is far more severe and disruptive than neurosis, and usually requires specialist mental health care, often including medication.
+Understanding the psychosis and neurosis difference is essential for identifying the right level of clinical support.

 Neurosis